 A game fish of the central, southwestern, and western Pacific.

 Eleven months later, Sarda was declared to be surplus to Navy needs.
-May 1964 was spent in port at New London preparing for inactivation; and, on 1 June, Sards, was decommissioned.
-Her name was struck from the Navy list on the same day, and her hulk was sold for scrapping in March 1965.
+She spent May 1964 in port at New London preparing for inactivation, and on 1 June, Sarda was decommissioned and stricken from the Navy List simultaneously.
+Her hulk was sold for scrapping in March 1965.